ryanwoconnor/vsphere_automation/README.md

 ## Other Inputs

 This script will ask for a few different inputs.
-You'll need to know the Adapter name of the Host VM.
+You'll need to input the Adapter name of the Host VM.

-###Linux
+###Linux Adapter

 This is eth0 by default.

-###Windows
+###Windows Adapter

 This is Local Area Connection by default.